project-bitmark/opentimestamps-client/README.md

 # OpenTimestamps Client

-Command-line tool to create and validate timestamp proofs with the OpenTimestamps protocol, using the Bitcoin blockchain as a timestamp notary.
+Command-line tool to create and validate timestamp proofs with the OpenTimestamps protocol, using the Bitmark blockchain as a timestamp notary.
 Additionally this package provides timestamping of PGP signed Git commits, and verification of timestamps for both Git commits as a whole, and individual files within a Git repository.